TheAdamBC/AdamBC/README.md

 - It's up to you the developer to determine the best NPM modules to deploy for the project and the most ideal decentralized architecture or network protocol to use for resource distribution during the task's computation.
 We are particularly interested in knowing what NPM module(s) you will use to implement the peer-to-peer architecture.
 A custom implementation is also fine.

 - You could also deploy a Queuing system to make the computation more efficient.

+- You can add a simple peer network discovery feature for new peer members to scan, find and join the peer computing network.

 HINT: